Sustainable construction &

 Straw systems have a very low CO₂ footprint and strong insulation properties.
 They are sensitive to prolonged moisture exposure during construction phases, making early detection and drying verification critical.

-Learn how Tector is supporting the biggest straw loggistics center in Europe.
+Learn how Tector supports the biggest straw logistics center.

 Bestseller, biggest straw logistics center in the world using tectors moisture monitoring.